terraform-ibm-modules/terraform-ibm-data-engine/README.md

 [![Renovate enabled](https://img.shields.io/badge/renovate-enabled-brightgreen.svg)](https://renovatebot.com/)
 [![semantic-release](https://img.shields.io/badge/%20%20%F0%9F%93%A6%F0%9F%9A%80-semantic--release-e10079.svg)](https://github.com/semantic-release/semantic-release)

+---

+:warning: **Deprecated**: IBM Cloud® Data Engine is deprecated.
+As of 18 February 2024 you can't create new instances, and access to free instances will be removed.
+Existing Standard plan instances are supported until 18 January 2025.
+Any instances that still exist on that date will be deleted.

+---

 This module provisions an [IBM Cloud® Data Engine](https://cloud.ibm.com/docs/sql-query?topic=sql-query-getting-started) instance.

 <!-- Below content is automatically populated via pre-commit hook -->